Florida Sandbars

 Passage Key, Tampa Bay, FL

-There can be over a hundred boats here at the weekends, and the island is unofficially a “clothes-free” island, so be warned to expect some nudity on this sandbar!
+There can be over a hundred boats here on the weekends, and the island is unofficially a “clothes-free” island, so be warned to expect some nudity on this sandbar!
 It’s also a wildlife refuge, so visitors are banned from visiting the island but are allowed to wade in its surrounding waters as long as they are ankle-deep!

 Jupiter Sandbar, Jupiter Inlet, FL